Wyoming officials oppose returning war-trophy church bells

 CHEYENNE, Wyo.
-(AP) — Elected officials from Wyoming say they oppose plans to return church bells seized as war trophies from the Philippines over a century ago.
+(AP) — The United States should not return church bells seized as war trophies from the Philippines over a century ago, Wyoming’s congressional delegation said Monday.

+It’s a position Wyoming officials have repeated often over the years amid reports the Bells of Balangiga were to be repatriated.
+This time, however, the U.S. Defense Department appears intent on following through.

+Defense Secretary James Mattis wrote members of Congress over the weekend saying it was “in the national security interest of the United States” to return the bells.

 Two of the Bells of Balangiga are at F.E.
 Warren Air Force Base in Cheyenne, Wyoming.
 The third is with the U.S. Army in South Korea.